BFTrick/presentation-wc-chicago-2014/freemium-wc-chicago.md

 ### Patrick Rauland - @BFTrick

-^ I'm going to start off with a story.
+^ I'm going to talk about a success story.
+A story where there is an unknown company that releases a new product in an industry with 200,000 other products.

-^ My partner loves cooking

-^ Oshkosh is kind of a small town.
-It's a college surrounded by like a crust of a city (sorry if anyone's from Oshkosh).
+^ After 5 years the company is worth 1 billion dollars

 ---